-Hi, I'm Jill, chief safety officer with Vivid Learning Systems.
+Hi, I'm Jill, chief safety officer with HSI.
 I'm a former OSHA inspector, and I'm here to help you identify and correct workplace safety hazards.
 For this series, we're at Southern Minnesota Beet Sugar Cooperative in the heart of the upper Midwest to show you no matter where you work, safety training is for everyone.

 When employers in any workplace setting are tackling electrical safety, it can seem daunting.
 Particularly, when the majority of us aren't electricians.
 I have a special guest with me today to help us get focused on electrical safety.
 Jason is president of EPSCO.
 EPSCO is an electrical engineering firm that specializes in safety.
 Thank you, Jason.

 Electrical engineering firm...
 What made you decide to specialize in safety?
 Was it something in your background, or how did you approach that?

 That's a really great question.
 When our company started out, we were offering a lot of different services from switchgear maintenance and power systems studies.
 It's just one of the things that we were doing.
 As we went through and got the chance to train more and more electricians and qualified workers in the field, we noticed that there was a really huge gap between the expectation and what was actually happening at the plant level.

 It was really rewarding to see the transformation from the beginning of a four-hour class to the end, as people started to kind of catch an awareness of, you know, "Hey, we've been operating this breaker this way for 40 years.
 You're telling me now I need to wear PPE?"

 Like, yeah, not only do you have to wear PPE, legally, you can't operate that breaker because the hazard's so great.

 Because you're not qualified.